YutingZhan/MoSen/README.md

 # MoSen

-Here is the code for the implementation of MoSen network.
+Here is the code for the implementation of MoSen system.
+Simulation Environment: Matlab

 ![](architecture2.jpg)